2022 Quick Start Grant Recipients

 Overview

-Climate Resolve and USGBC-LA will capture and analyze data from 15 pilot projects funded by TECH round 1, as well as from 30 new heat pump projects in new geographic area.
-Subsequent analysis will support the development of GHG calculator (including utility-level grid emission factors, GHG reductions from fuel switching, and potential GHG increases from refrigerant leaks and recharging) that can be used to support the use of green financing products by heat pump retrofit projects.
+Climate Resolve and the U.S. Green Building Council, Los Angeles chapter (USGBC-LA) will capture and analyze data from 15 pilot projects funded by TECH and 30 new heat pump projects.
+Subsequent analysis will support the development of a GHG calculator (including utility-level grid emission factors, GHG reductions from fuel switching, and potential GHG increases from refrigerant leaks and recharging) that can be used to support green financing products by heat pump retrofit projects.
+Through this pilot, TECH will gain insights on how to design efficient incentives that leverage and complement third-party financing.

 Market Barrier

-There is a lack of rigorous data analysis about GHG impacts of heat pump retrofit projects, which limits access to green financing for retrofits in housing with cost barriers.
+There is a lack of rigorous data analysis related to the GHG impacts of heat pump retrofit projects, which limits access to green financing for retrofits in housing with cost barriers.

 Proposed Solution

-Produce a KPI assessment (energy savings, cost savings, GHG emission reduction, cost per ton of GHG emission reduction) from the installation of 30 heat pump retrofit projects replacing natural gas.
-Use the data assessment to develop a GHG calculator.
+1) Produce a key performance indicators (KPI) assessment—including energy savings, cost savings, GHG emission reduction, cost per ton of GHG emission reduction—from the installation of 30 heat pump retrofit projects replacing natural gas, and 2) use the data assessment to develop a GHG calculator.

 Theory of Change

-Generating data analysis on heat pump retrofits as a component of the key performance indicators associated with building electrification will attract new sources of green financing to retrofit housing with cost barriers.
+Generating data analysis on heat pump retrofits as a component of the KPIs associated with building electrification will attract new sources of green financing to retrofit housing with cost barriers.

 Housing Type: